Whitchurch to Andover walk

 - Continuing on the main route, in 20 metres the road swings to the left just past St Cross House on the right-hand side.
 Here turn right on a signposted footpath, a car-wide track between walls, your direction 130°.

-- In 85 metres you come to the river where you veer right with the path, now with the clean River Test (only about 8 km from its source in Overton) on your left-hand side.
+- In 75 metres go through a wooden kissing gate and in a further 10 metres you come down to the River Test , with a bench seat on your left.
+Turn right on the riverside path, with the crystal clear river (only about 8 km from its source in Overton) on your left-hand side.
 Keep on this riverside path, with a fence on your right-hand side and in 400 metres, as you approach Fulling Mill ahead of you, cross over a concrete bridge with wooden railings.

 - 15 metres beyond the end of the bridge, you pass the entrance to Fulling Mill on your right-hand side.
 Here turn left over a concrete bridge with wooden hand rails and immediately turn right to continue straight on, your path parallel and 10 metres to the left of your previous path, your direction 140°.

-- In 20 metres cross a concrete slab bridge with a wooden handrail on its right-hand side and keep ahead on a grassy path, your direction 120°.
-In 20 metres go over a grassy path crossing and soon pass a Meadow Sluice Notice Board on your left-hand side.
+- In 20 metres cross a wooden bridge with wooden handrails and keep ahead on a stony path, your direction 120°.
+In 20 metres beyond the bridge's handrails you cross a small concrete slab with a wooden handrail, with a "Millenium Greens" sign in undergrowth on your left.

 - [2A] (The route from the Silk Mill rejoins here.)
-In 165 metres turn right on a crescent drive towards houses.
+In 165 metres, just after a sign for Whitchurch (thanking safe drivers) turn right on a crescent drive.
 In 65 metres you pass the rebuilt Ivy Cottage on your right-hand side.

-- In a further 65 metres go over a signposted stile to your right (half hidden by a cypress tree) to continue on, diagonally across this field, half-left, your direction 200°, in 240 metres coming to the furthest corner of the field.
+- In a further 65 metres, as the crescent rejoins the main road [!] turn right down a path, with a footpath sign half hidden by a cypress tree to its right.
+Head diagonally across this field, half-left, your direction 200°, in 240 metres coming to the furthest corner of the field.

 - Note: this field can be very overgrown with nettles in summer: to avoid them, stay on the road for a further 200 metres, then turn right under the A34, then right again, and head into Tufton.

-- Go over a stile (with a metal fieldgate to its left-hand side) and in 30 metres you come out on to a road where you turn right, in 30 metres going under a bridge (the A34), your direction 220°.
-20 metres past the bridge, turn right on a signposted footpath, your direction 320°.
+- If you crossed the field, pass through a metal swing gate to the right of a metal fieldgate in the left-hand corner of the field and in 30 metres you come out on to a road where you turn right, in 30 metres going under a bridge (the A34), your direction 220°.
+10 metres past the bridge, turn right down a signposted footpath, initially an earth track entrance way, your direction 320°.

 - In 40 metres, by a metal fieldgate to your left-hand side, carry on along a narrow path between fences, your direction 350°.
-In 130 metres, follow the path to the left, your direction now 255°.
-In 100 metres the field on your right ends and you keep ahead along a path with a hedge on your right.
-In 70 metres, at the end of the path and just before a private property [!] go over the stile on your right-hand side.
+In 130 metres follow the path to the left, your direction now 255°.
+In 100 metres the field on your right ends and you keep ahead along a path with fences on both side.
+In 70 metres, at the end of the path and just before a private property, turn right then left to come out onto a driveway.

-- Go left on a surfaced driveway, your direction 240°, in 20 metres coming to a churchyard on your right-hand side and in a further 30 metres a phone box on your left.
+- Go left on this surfaced driveway, your direction 240°, in 20 metres coming to a churchyard on your right-hand side and in a further 30 metres a phone box on your left.

 - The original road route from Tufton to Britwell Priors starts here, see below